microsoft/tf-gnn-samples/README.md

 # TF Graph Neural Network Samples
-This repository contains tensorflow implementations of a range of Graph Neural Network models supporting several edge types:
+This repository is the code release corresponding to an article introducing graph neural networks (GNNs) with feature-wise linear modulation ([Brockschmidt, 2019](#brockschmidt-2019)).
+In the paper, a number of GNN architectures are discussed:
 * Gated Graph Neural Networks (GGNN) ([Li et al., 2015](#li-et-al-2015)).
 * Relational Graph Convolutional Networks (RGCN) ([Schlichtkrull et al., 2016](#schlichtkrull-et-al-2016)).
 * Relational Graph Attention Networks (RGAT) - a generalisation of Graph Attention Networks ([Veličković et al., 2018](#veličković-et-al-2018)) to several edge types.
 * Relational Graph Dynamic Convolution Networks (RGDCN) - a new variant of RGCN in which the weights of convolutional layers are dynamically computed.
 * Graph Neural Networks with Feature-wise Linear Modulation (GNN-FiLM) - a new extension of RGCN with FiLM layers.

-Additionally, we provide the code to train and evaluate these networks on some tasks (see below).
+The results presented in the paper are based on the implementations of models and tasks provided in this repository.

 This code was tested in Python 3.6 with TensorFlow 1.13.1.
 To install required packages, run `pip install -r requirements.txt`.